atrull/encrypted_blockdevice_cookbook/README.md

 Resource/Provider
 =================
-This cookbook includes an LWRP, `encryptfs`, for managing one-time-use encrypted filesystems.
+This cookbook includes an LWRP, `encrypted_blockdevice`, for managing one-time-use encrypted filesystems.

-    encryptfs "data" do
+    encrypted_blockdevice "data" do
       size 100
-      filepath "/cryptfs"
+      file "/cryptfs"
-      mountpath "/usr/local/cryptdata"
+      mount "/usr/local/cryptdata"
       action :create
     end

 The `size` is specified in megabytes.
-The `filepath` is where the file of that size is to be created in your existing filesystems.
+The `file` is where the file of that size is to be created in your existing filesystems.
 That file will become a loop device containing the encrypted block data.
-The `mountpath` will be where the encrypted filesystem is to be mounted.
+The `mount` will be where the encrypted filesystem is to be mounted.
 The LWRP supports both `:create` and `:delete` actions.